KonstantinData/Lead-Market-Insights/README.md

 ## Logging and observability

 Every workflow execution now receives a globally unique **run ID** that is injected into logs, audit artefacts, and OpenTelemetry spans.
+The identifier is generated inside `main.py` immediately after environment validation and is passed into the `WorkflowOrchestrator`; no component is allowed to create a fallback run ID.
 When tailing `polling_trigger.log` files or centralised logging backends you can search for `run_id=<value>` to correlate events across agents.

 Dedicated log managers in [`logs/`](logs/README.md) persist event and workflow logs on the local filesystem.
 Generated log artefacts default to [`log_storage/run_history`](log_storage/README.md), keeping them out of the repository root.
 The `MasterWorkflowAgent` exposes a `finalize_run_logs` helper that the orchestrator calls after each run to record log metadata.